 Chimney Liner Depot is different from other online chimney liner dealers because we are not just a dealer.
 Almost every online store you see selling chimney liners is just that, an online store and nothing more.
 They buy their product from one place and resell and have it shipped to your home at a higher price.
 Chimney Liner Depot is the manufacturer.
 We do not just have a website but we also have a factory.

 Chimney Liner Depot is in the chimney field because we care about people.
 We saw that there are so many homes that need chimney repairs.
-This is why there are thousands of chimney sweeps out there.
-We also saw we could not repair all the chimneys that needed help.
-We decided to design a website and train our staff to help the average homeowner save some money and install a chimney liner to make their chimney safe.
-Chimney Liner Depot is here to help you make sure our family is safe.
+We know that a great deal of people are going to do their own chimney repairs.
+There are a lot of chimney sweeps/chimney repair companies out there who do a great job.
+The fact remains that there will always be do-it-yourselfers.
+If they are going to tackle chimney repairs we want them do it right.
+We decided to design a website and train our staff to help the average homeowner install a chimney liner correctly.
+Chimney Liner Depot is here to help you make sure our family is safe and the job is done right.

 When you buy a chimney liner kit, it includes a top plate.
 These top plates can vary in style and size.
 It is very important to purchase the size you need.
 Sometimes you can “make it work” and others times you cannot.
 So it is best to do your research before purchasing.